Many agents don’t make it - be one of the ones that does. (Updated for 2024)

 Check out our guide on how to create a simple business plan from scratch here.

-It may take a while before you close your first deal.
+Well, it may take a while before you close your first deal.
 How will you support yourself until your first commission check clears?

 Industry experts suggest that you need at least 6 months of savings to carry you until you make your first sale, or work part time until you start to make the minimum income you need to transition to full time.
 Therefore, it’s crucial that you have enough in savings to keep yourself afloat.
 Getting a bank loan may be an option, but it’s definitely not the best one.
 Plan to bootstrap your real estate business with your own cash instead.